Lymphoma in Dogs

 Unfortunately, in most dogs, the lymphoma will recur.
 A second round of chemo will usually bring about a second remission in the majority of these dogs, but it is of much shorter duration than the first remission because the cancerous cells grow resistant to chemo drugs.
 And chemotherapy for lymphoma is expensive–typically running several thousand dollars.

 Empirical evidence from dog owners looking for something above & beyond conventional cancer therapy are crediting Cannabidiol (CBD) as an effective alternative-cancer-treatment to help increase longevity while bringing much needed comfort to their beloved family pets.

 Lymphoma CBD Treatment

 There is mounting evidence that cannabinoids (THC and CBD) may represent a new class of anti-cancer drugs that retard cancer growth, inhibit angiogenesis and stall the metastatic spreading of cancer cells in dogs.
-A growing number of pet guardians are actively sourcing cannabis extracts to alleviate pain in their companion animals, and there are companies legally selling a form of CBD from industrial hemp.
+A growing number of pet guardians are actively sourcing cannabis and hemp oil extracts to alleviate pain in their companion animals, and there are companies legally selling a form of CBD from industrial hemp.

 Research shows that cannabidiol (CBD), a potent antitumoral compound, acts synergistically with various anti-cancer pharmaceuticals, enhancing their impact while cutting the toxic dosage necessary for maximum effect.
 While conventional chemotherapy drugs are highly toxic and indiscriminately damage cells in the body and brain; by contrast, THC slows tumor growth in certain cancers by significantly reducing the ability of cancer to spread.
 THC selectively targets and destroys tumor cells while leaving healthy cells unscathed.